kassandraleyba/sweater-weather-node/README.md

 ## About The Project

-Sweater Weather in NodeJS is a weather API application following requirements [here](https://backend.turing.edu/module3/projects/sweater_weather/requirements).
+Sweater Weather in Node.js is a weather API application following requirements [here](https://backend.turing.edu/module3/projects/sweater_weather/requirements).

 The learning goals for this project are: